 I love all the warm tones in my room at the moment.
 I’ve stuck with the theme of wood and white furniture but added plenty more trinkets and display pieces.
 My dresser area is home to my most used and prettiest jewellery pieces which are displayed on an apricot pink glass tray.
 It’s ornate and really dresses up that little area.
 I also have my glasshouse candle in the vanilla scent.
 It has become a firm favourite as it fills my room with the sweetest buttery aroma.
 I then have a few skincare bits and pieces, the current two being from Felicitous skincare.
 Lastly, a few inspirational quote cards from Kikki K and a small vase of dried blooms in all white.

 My desk, mauve chair and the wooden stool holding my lamp are all from Ikea.
-The lamp itself is an old one my grandparents had so I’m unsure where that’s from.
-I’m currently looking to get a new, more modern shade for it.
+The purple lamp itself is an old one my grandparents had so I’m unsure where that’s from.
+I was looking to get a more modern shade for it when I came across the beautiful rattan and brass look lamp pictured in other photos.
+I’ve since switched my lamps!
 Anyhow, onto my desk area- I have a bigger vase with australian native flowers, roses, babies breath, eucalyptus and more.
 I enjoy changing these out every so often!
 The terrazzo ceramic jar and knitted tassel blanket are boutique purchases from recent holidays.
 Other than that I have a reed diffuser, book from Instagram poet atticus and gold framed botanical print.
-This was originally wrapping paper but I decided to repurpose it!
+This was originally wrapping paper but I decided to repurpose it.
+Some days I’ll keep a small magazine stack and trinket tray here as well.

 How would you describe the style of your bedroom?
 Let’s chat in the comments!